Dyarven/zomboid-server-on-arm/README.md

 - Notice we are using /opt/zomboid-server as a dir but zomboid's starting script will generate files in the homedir of the user.
 Files will be split in two directories but are accessible through symlinks from a single place. set startup parameters.
+- I recommend using tmux or screen during the process if you're on a single SSH session.

 ## 🚀 Quick Start